k2optique-maker/project-learning-prototype-/README.md

   - Validated basic retrieval via standard SPARQL queries, ensuring the environment is fully operational.
   - Visually confirmed "data fragmentation" (vocabulary mismatch) in the results, where conceptually identical nodes were split due to notation inconsistency.
 This perfectly demonstrated the real-world pain point of dead explicit knowledge.

-## Next steps
+## 🚀 Next Steps
-- (Phase 2):** Introduce the custom SHACL shape (`naming-shape.ttl`) to automatically detect these identity inconsistencies under a strict constraint rule.
+- **Phase 2:** Introduce the custom SHACL shape (`naming-shape.ttl`) to automatically detect these identity and structural inconsistencies under a strict constraint rule.

-## Notes
+## 📝 Notes
-This is still an early-stage exploration, and I'm learning as I go.
+This is an early-stage exploration for a Master's research project in Knowledge Science, advancing step-by-step through agile implementation.